marziR/Lab4_Data533/README.md

-try error added for three modules of:identify.age, identify.salary and fitness.classify
+try-exception added for these three modules :

+  identify.age, identify.salary and fitness.classify